calebreverett/Image-Processor/README.md

 # Image-Processor
-A simple Image processor made in my freshman year Programming 2 class
+A simple Image processor made in my freshman year Programming 2 class - Images and project idea from my class materials